 Don't wait for office hours to call Buffalo Restoration.
-We will answer your call 24/7 to respond to your water extraction needs.
+We will answer your call 24/7 to respond to your water damage repair needs.
 Our IICRC-certified technicians are available by calling (406) 306-0501.

 Don't hesitate.
 We're available 24/7 with a fast response time to all inquiries.

 We'll use state of the art inspection techniques such as thermal imaging cameras and moisture meters to assess the level of moisture in the drywall, carpet, padding, and sub floor.
 Then we'll share our findings with you and explain them so that you understand.
 We'll give recommendations so you can decide what to do next.

 Next we'll start the drying process which may include hardwood flooring drying systems, desiccant or refrigerant dehumidifiers, wall cavity drying equipment, truck-mounted extraction equipment for in-place drying, and turbo drying fans.
 After we've set up our drying equipment, we'll monitor the moisture and make adjustments to maximize the drying.

 Depending on the extent of the damage, some reconstruction may be required.
 Our one-stop shop can take your project from start to finish and put everything back together again, cleaner and better than ever.

 Water damage insurance claims depend on a few different criteria.
 Ultimately, that's a question you'll have to clarify with your insurance company.
 However, we can tell you that the viability of water damage insurance claims depends primarily on what caused the damage (storm, burst pipe, plumbing malfunction, localized flood, sump pump failure, etc.).
 Some insurance policies will outline scenarios that will NOT be covered without specific riders, like flood insurance or sump pump failure insurance.